adobe/xmp-toolkit-rs/README.md

 This API is considered to to be stable; in other words, no further breaking changes are anticipated.
 For instructions on how to upgrade from various 0.x versions to 1.x, see the [Upgrading guide](./UPGRADING.md).

-Minor, non-breaking additions to the API surface may be added as the few remaining APIs in the C++ `XMP_Meta`, `XMP_Files`, `TXMPUtils` interfaces are exposed.
+Minor, non-breaking additions to the API surface may be added as the few remaining APIs in the C++ `XMP_Meta`, `XMP_Files`, and `TXMPUtils` interfaces are exposed.
 Such changes will trigger minor (1.x.0) version increments when they happen.

 ### Usage